 The Vehicle to Infrastructure Deployment Coalition (V2I DC) began as a concept to create a single point of reference for stakeholders to meet and discuss V2I deployment related issues.
 To accomplish this concept, U.S. DOT asked the American Association of State Transportation Officials (AASHTO), the Institute of Transportation Engineers (ITE), and the Intelligent Transportation Society of America (ITS America) to collaborate on organizing and managing the coalition.
 The V2I DC Project Team (consisting of members from AASHTO, ITE and ITS America) then created a vision, mission, and set of objectives that would guide the coalition.
-This original concept was presented to USDOT for input and guidance leading to the formation of the coalition.

 A final report of the activities completed by the V2I Deployment Coalition during Phase 1 is available.
 The report presents an update on activities since Technical Memorandum 3 was prepared, describes the overall outcomes of the V2I DC, and describes detailed progress on each of the V2I deployment issues as issue specific summaries.
 Finally, the document describes a likely Phase 2 scenario for the V2I DC.
 All of the reports prepared for USDOT throughout Phase 1 are available under Work.